B-Malikk/Project-PAD/docs/BasicAwareness.md

 the self method.

 __Parameters__
-- *mirai* - The main class Mirai.
+- *mirai* - The main class Mirai

 ### setBA(*self*, *bool*)
 This method enables or disables basic awareness.

 __Parameters__
-- *bool* - True to enable it, false to disable it.
+- *bool* - True to enable it, false to disable it

 ### setEnagement(*self*, *mode*)
 This method sets the engagement mode.

 __Parameters__
-- *mode* - a method that allows the engagement mode a wider range of behaviors such as "Unengaged", "FullyEngaged" and "SemiEngaged".
+- *mode* - a method that allows the engagement mode a wider range of behaviors such as "Unengaged", "FullyEngaged" and "SemiEngaged"

 ### pausAwareness(*self*)
 Manually pauses ALBasicAwareness.